TradeZero Review 2019

 With that being said, what TradeZero offers is cheap access to the markets and gives the trader the ability to save quite a bit on commissions.

-Be advised that Bahamian and American citizens cannot open an account at the main firm, but there is another branch of the firm known as TradeZero America.
+Be advised that Bahamian and American citizens cannot open an account at the main firm, but there is another branch of the firm known as TradeZero USA.

 Commissions and fees

-Stocks trading under $1.00 on the NYSE, AMEX, or NASDAQ during the grace period are also charged at $0.002 per share.
+Stocks trading under $1.00 on the NYSE, AMEX, or NASDAQ during the grace period are also charged at $0.002 per share with TradeZero America and at $0.005 with TradeZero.

 What to know about free trades?
 You can find the explanation video here: